FacilMap/facilmap/docs/src/developers/development/documentation.md

 Before building the documentation, run `yarn run check` to check that all links in the markdown point to a valid destination.

 To build the documentation, run `yarn run build`.
-This will create static HTML files in `src/.vuepress/dist` that can be served by a simple HTTP server.
+This will create static HTML files in `dist` that can be served by a simple HTTP server.

 ## Embed videos